 Communication skills

-Communication is vital to ensure that a whole team knows how everyone is progressing with their tasks, which helps everyone stay organised.
-This also means sharing and receiving information accurately and quickly with co-workers and clients to help avoid any issues that could slow down the progress of the project.
-This is important in pretty much every job where you could end up working with others.
+Communication is vital so that a whole team knows how everyone’s progressing with their tasks, which helps everyone stay organised.
+It’s important in any job where you work with others.

 Strategic thinking

-Being able to think strategically will help you with organisation since it requires considering the best way to implement the tasks you are planning.
-For example, if you were working out the best route for delivery, you need to make sure to deliver in a way that makes the most of your time, rather than driving back and forth.
-In the same way, you can use strategic thinking for other job types, where you want to make sure that tasks are completed in the right order to give you information and building blocks needed for later tasks.
+Being able to think strategically helps you identify the best way to implement the tasks you’re planning.
+For example, if you’re working out the best route for delivery, you need to find a way that makes the most of your time, rather than driving back and forth.

 Self-motivation